 Let rubbed fish come to room temperature while you preheat oven to 450F/230C.
 Roast salmon (without turning) for 9-10 minutes, or until fish feels slightly firm but not hard to the touch.
 I prefer my salmon slightly undercooked rather than overcooked and cooked it just 9 minutes, but actual cooking time will depend on the thickness of the salmon.
 Serve hot.

 South Beach Suggestions:

-Salmon cooked like this is a perfect main dish for any phase of the South Beach Diet, or any other low-glycemic eating plan.
+Salmon cooked like this is a perfect main dish for any phase of the South Beach Diet, or any other low-glycemic or low-carb eating plan.
 The salmon in the photo was served with Mary's Perfect Salad.
 Another great phase one side dish would be Roasted Broccoli with Lemon and Pecorino-Romano Cheese.

 More Phase One Salmon to Savor: